apache/incubator-crail-website/overview/index.md

 <div style="text-align: justify">
 <p>
 Access to storage resources over the network -- as happening during file read/write operations -- are implemented using RDMA.
 For instance, accesses to blocks residing in the DRAM tier are implemented using one-sided read/write RDMA operations.
-With one-sided operations the storage nodes remain completely passive, thus, not are not wasting any CPU cycles for I/O. At the same time, the client benefits from zero-copy data placements, freeing CPU cycles that would otherwise be used for memory copying, context switching etc. One-sided operations are also very effective in reading or writing subranges of a storage block as they only ship over the network the actual data that is read or written, instead of shipping the entire block.
+With one-sided operations the storage nodes remain completely passive, thus, are not wasting any CPU cycles for I/O. At the same time, the client benefits from zero-copy data placements, freeing CPU cycles that would otherwise be used for memory copying, context switching etc. One-sided operations are also very effective in reading or writing subranges of a storage block as they only ship over the network the actual data that is read or written, instead of shipping the entire block.
 </p>
 <p>
 In Crail, storage tiers are actual plugins.
 A storage tier defines the type of storage and network hardware it supports.
-For instance, the disaggregated flash tier supports shared flash storage accessed through a iSER (iSCSI over RDMA), versus, the upcoming NVMef storage will be supporting NVMe flash access over RDMA fabrics.
+For instance, the disaggregated flash tier supports shared flash storage accessed through iSER (iSCSI over RDMA), versus, the upcoming NVMef storage will be supporting NVMe flash access over RDMA fabrics.
 </p>
 </div>
 <br>